 TAKEAWAYS.
 The Great British Institution.
 We love them.
 In fact, all of us, on average, have 2 takeaways a week.
 I love them, too.
 They’re delicious!
 But they should be an occasional treat.
 As much as you should be able to include your favourite dishes in your diet, takeaways are loaded with sugar and fat and two times a week is a little too often.

-I love Indian food, so I discovered the Madras.
-Madras comes from Madras in southern India, which is now known as Chennai.
-It’s not actually known as “Madras Curry” in India – the name was created my British restaurants.
+I love Indian food, so I discovered the Madras whilst at an Indian restaurant.
+Madras comes from a region known as Madras in southern India, which is now modern-day Chennai.
+It’s not actually known as “Madras Curry” in India – what we know as a “curry” was created by British restaurants.

 What if I told you this Madras recipe is absolutely stunning, easy to make, only 300 calories (if you’re counting), and you can make it with cauliflower, green beans, peppers (any veg you like!), white fish and seafood instead of chicken.